intelligent-username/Similarity-Metrics/README.md

 #### 2. Manhattan Distance

 Also known as taxicab or L1 distance.
-Measures the sum of absolute differences between coordinates, like navigating city blocks, most useful with sparse data:
+Measures the sum of absolute differences between coordinates, like navigating city blocks; useful with sparse data:

 $$
 d = |x_2 - x_1| + |y_2 - y_1|
 $$

-For n-dimensional space:
+General n-dimensional form:

 $$
 d = \sum_{i=1}^{n} |x_i - y_i|
 $$

-Bounded on $[-1, 1]$
+Unbounded above (non‑negative, grows linearly with coordinate differences).

-Many AI-related applications.
-For example, it's a good heuristic in finding the shortest path to navigate through a maze.
-Also, it's more computationally efficient than Euclidean distance, but with similar functionality.
+Applications include pathfinding heuristics (A* on grids), feature distance in high-dimensional sparse vectors, and as the p=1 special case of Minkowski.

 #### 3. Cosine Similarity